Skip to Content

 The surroundings were becoming more suburban with holiday apartments and proper roads.
 By early afternoon we reached the village of Contamines itself, with plenty of bars and restaurants.

-- It was good to be back in the relative luxury of a proper hotel at Hotel le Christiania.
+• It was good to be back in the relative luxury of a proper hotel at Hotel le Christiania.
 It contrasted with the bunk rooms and outside shower blocks of the mountain refuges.
 We enjoyed our traditional Savoyard meal of Tartiflette, with plenty of cream and cheese that evening.

-- We were a little sad to be leaving the grandeur of the high mountain passes, especially as we reached the suburbs of Contamines.
+• We were a little sad to be leaving the grandeur of the high mountain passes, as we reached the suburbs of Contamines.
 The pedalos on the boating lake and slides of the leisure park felt a little fake after the wild beauty of the mountains.
 We felt rather superior to the day walkers, who were taking a much easier trek than the one we had just done.

-Day 5 Contamines to Les Houches
+Tour de Mont Blanc – Day 14 – Contamines to Les Houches

 Our final day took us mainly through meadows and attractive alpine hamlets with pretty gardens and window boxes.
 We then climbed through forest higher and higher, occasionally dipping down to cross a fast rushing glacial stream.